Compizfox/Backlog/README.md

 - Multiple statuses (not just finished/not finished!)
 - Support for DLC
 - Notes for purchases, DLC or games
+- Steam integration
+  - Import games from Steam
-- Steam integration (get playtime and icons/logos from Steam!)
+  - Get playtime and icons/logos from Steam
 - Stats page
 - History